Wildlife in the Antarctic

 The region’s spectacular wildlife rely on the Southern Ocean to provide the food on which they flourish.
-Immense concentrations of creatures live on the rocky coasts and ice floes, providing the passing cruise ships with a living gallery of the natural fauna of this wonderful and little-experienced treasure.
+Immense concentrations of creatures live on the rocky coast and ice floes, providing passing cruise ships with a living gallery of the natural fauna of this wonderful and little-experienced treasure.

-Huge flocks of birds hunt at sea before returning to roost and nest in vast numbers.
-Seals too, form extensive breeding colonies on the shore, safe in the knowledge that there are no land-based predators to threaten their vulnerable pups.
+Huge flocks of birds hunt at sea and return to roost and nest in vast numbers.
+Seals too form extensive breeding colonies on the shore, safe in the knowledge that there are no land-based predators to threaten their vulnerable pups.

-In the Antarctic summer, whales migrate south to harvest the abundant krill which proliferate with the coming of ‘warmth’.
+If you take an Antarctica cruise during the Antarctic summer, you could see whales migrating south to harvest the abundant krill which proliferate with the coming ‘warmth’.
 These krill are the basis of the food chain which sustains the many spectacular creatures.
 A summer visit guarantees 18 hours of daylight along with crisp clear light conditions, ideal for enjoying nature at its best.

 Penguins are the most common birds and four species are considered to be true Antarctic penguins, Adelie, Chinstrap, Emperor and Gentoo.
 Flightless, these unique birds appear clumsy on land as they sway and waddle.
 On entering the sea though, they demonstrate the grace and skills that have seen them master their harsh environment.

-On land, seals, like penguins, are seemingly clumsy but demonstrate their agility in the water.
+On and beneath the sea, seals, like penguins so seemingly clumsy on land, demonstrate their agility in the water.
 Fur, Weddell, crabeater and elephant seals may all be seen as bobbing heads in the ocean or lumbering in rocky coves or on ice floes with their pups.
-A bull elephant seal may weigh up to four tons, quite a sight as he jealously guards his harem of females from rivals.
+A bull elephant seal may weigh up to four tons, quite a sight as he jealously guards his harem of females against rivals.

-While in Antarctica, keep your eyes peeled for whales.
-Blue, right, sei, humpback, minke, fin, and sperm whales arrive in summer to sieve krill by the ton through their enormous mouths.
-You may also catch sight of the Orca, or killer whale, as it remorselessly hunts down seal and penguin during one of the Antarctica Cruises on offer from ROL Cruise.
+While on an Antarctica Cruise, you should keep your eyes peeled for whales.
+Blue, right, sei, humpback, minke, fin, and sperm whale arrive in summer to sieve krill by the ton through their enormous mouths.
+You may also catch sight of the Orca, or killer whale, as it remorselessly hunts down seal and penguin.